-1.11 Aims of the project
+1.5.1 Aims of the project

-The aim of this project was to develop simple structural compounds as potential anti-cancer agents.
-Many synthesised compounds in trials or either at market such as Clocaprimine, Adalimumab and Bevacizumab are bulky in size.
-Some contain various functional groups whilst others exhibit significant responses for toxicity however many fail when tested within the pharmacological parameters.
-Therefore, looking at what natural products were already out there without the need of altering the substructure too much, Dibenzoylmethane, a derivative of Curcumin and a natural herb, was researched.
+The aim of this project was to develop simple structure compounds as potential anti-cancer agents.
+Since all compounds in trials or at market are bulky in size, contain various functional groups, exhibit significant responses for toxicity however fail when tested within the pharmacological parameters.
+Therefore, looking at what natural products were already out there without the need of altering the substructure too much, a derivative of Curcumin, a natural herb, was researched.
 Dibenzoymethane was shown to already exert it's chemical and biological activity on a range of different cells and illnesses.
-Without changing the skeletal structure of Dibenzoylmethane excessively, a plan was actioned to synthesise various analogues of the molecule.
-These derivatives however would only have minimal difference from Dibenzoylmethane, be easy to synthesise, not difficult to purify and provide enough activity to be tested under pharmacological conditions.
-It was decided that up to ten $\beta$ -diketone derivatives plus a few other compounds with different organic functional groups, in this case 2-Azido Diketones, containing nitrogen atoms, andbenzoyl-N'-phenylurea derivatives, which contain sulphur atoms.
-The rational thinking was to look at a theory of whether compounds which differ based on their molecular weight or functional group content would exert different activity whilst undergoing screening.
-The experiments looked at assays based around biological and metabolic concepts, these including cytotoxicity, plasma stability and liver metabolism.
-This was conducted using the MTT assay for cytotoxicity, determining plasma concentration for stability and calculating intrinsic clearance using the liver S9 fraction.
-In total, 16 compounds were tested on 5 different cancerous cell lines.
-Furthermore, since many proteins and enzymes within the body are responsible for cell growth and death plus associated with DNA, it was interesting to see what gene expression levels would be for common protein kinases.
-This work was conducted using PCR and different primers involved.
+Without changing the skeletal structure of Dibenzoylmethane to much, a plan was actioned to synthesis analogues of the molecule, however these derivatives would only have minimal difference from the parent compound, be quite easy to synthesise, not very hard to purify and provide enough activity to be tested under pharmacological conditions.
+The synthesised compounds were then studied to see if further changes could be made and then tested on some biological as well as some pharmacological parameters.